 The oropharynx is involved in the voluntary and involuntary phases of swallowing.

 The most distal part of the pharynx, the laryngopharynx is located between the superior border of the epiglottis and inferior border of the cricoid cartilage (C6).
 It is continuous inferiorly with the oesophagus.

 It is found posterior to the larynx and communicates with it via the laryngeal inlet, lateral to which one can find the piriform fossae.

 The laryngopharynx contains the middle and inferior pharyngeal constrictors.

 Clinical Relevance: Pharyngeal Diverticulum (Pouch)

-It is relevant to recall that the inferior pharyngeal constrictor is split into two parts; the thyropharyngeus and the cricopharyngeus.
-This area between the two is a weak area in the muscosa.
+The inferior pharyngeal constrictor is split into two parts; the thyropharyngeus and the cricopharyngeus.
+This area between the two is a weak area in the mucosa.

-Normally during swallowing, the thryopharyngeus contracts as the cricopharyngeus relaxes, allowing the bolus of food to be propelled into the oesophagus and preventing the intrapharyngeal pressure form rising.
+Normally during swallowing, the thyropharyngeus contracts as the cricopharyngeus relaxes, allowing the bolus of food to be propelled into the oesophagus and preventing the intrapharyngeal pressure from rising.

 If this coordinated relaxation of the cricopharyngeus does not occur, the intrapharyngeal pressure tends to rise and pharyngeal mucosa forms a midline diverticulum in the area between the thyropharyngeus and cricopharyngeus.
 It is possible for food to accumulate here, leading to dysphagia.